VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Introduction

+\myparr{(1)} We describe a new abstraction called an \textbf{exclave}, which is a hardware-based \emph{integrity-only execution environment}.
+The security guarantees of exclaves do not depend on keeping their data secret from the exclave operator.
+Unlike TEE implementations, the integrity of exclaves is still preserved \emph{even if the exclave operator reads all data within the exclave}, either directly or through a side channel.
+Exclaves support attestation through a hardware-based mechanism (\eg a secure co-processor~\cite{sev2020strengthening}) to measure code integrity and sign an attestation statement at runtime that can include other runtime data.
+The signing keys for attestation are used and maintained by the hardware only, and are never accessible to software, making exclaves resilient to data leakage attacks.
+We show how exclaves can be realized through minor modifications to existing hardware-based TEE implementations.

-\sys uses exclaves to generate runtime attestation proofs of all executed data transformations in the FL job, which covers the transformations performed by the data providers and the aggregations performed by the model provider in each training round.
-Each attestation proof, which we call an \emph{exclave data record}~(EDR), binds together (through hashes): (i)~the data inputs to the transformation; (ii)~the code performing the transformation; and (iii)~the resulting data output of the transformation.
-The EDRs are subsequently collected by \sys and used to construct an end-to-end attested \emph{exclave dataflow graph}~(EDG), which provides a complete and precise representation of all data transformations that led to the final trained FL model.
-The EDG can be used by a third-party auditor to verify claims about the FL model, \eg that data pre-processing and model training has been carried out faithfully by data providers across rounds and that the model provider has aggregated all model contributions by the data providers without bias.
+\myparr{(2)} Using exclaves, we describe the design and implementation of \textbf{\sys}, a system for executing FL training jobs that provides verifiable claims about trained FL models. \sys uses exclaves to generate runtime attestation proofs of all executed data transformations in the FL job, covering the transformations performed by the data providers and the aggregations performed by the model provider in each training round.
+Each attestation proof, which we call an \emph{exclave data record}~(EDR), binds together through hashes: (i)~the data inputs to the transformation; (ii)~the code performing the transformation; and (iii)~the resulting data output of the transformation.
+The EDRs are collected and used to construct an end-to-end \emph{exclave dataflow graph}~(EDG) to establish global properties.
+The EDG provides a complete and integrity-protected representation of all data transformations that led to the final trained FL model.
+It can be used by a third-party auditor to verify claims about the FL model, \eg that data pre-processing and model training has been carried out faithfully by data providers across rounds and that the model provider has aggregated all model contributions by the data providers without bias.